Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 Viruses are microscopic, with the smallest measuring only 12 nanometers, about 1/1000th the width of human hair.
 If you want to remove them with a filtration system, the pore size of the filter should also be at least 0.0001-micron.

-RO systems with a 0.0001-micron semi-permeable membrane are the best water filters that removes viruses.
-The Aquasana OptimH2O RO System is an NSF-certified affordable option that features a super-effective membrane.
+RO systems with a 0.0001-micron semi-permeable membrane are the best water filters for removing viruses.
+The Aquasana OptimH2O RO System is an NSF-certified, affordable option that features a super-effective membrane.

 Additionally, you can use a treatment system that features a combination of different virus removal methods.
-We recommend the Waterdrop G3 P800, which employs UV sterilization after the RO filtration.
+We recommend the Waterdrop G3 P800, which employs UV sterilization after the RO filtration stage.

 Viruses can end up in our drinking water through fecal runoff and cause several illnesses.
 Fortunately, there are several methods to kill or remove them.
-Although boiling is a bit ineffective for large scale treatment, it’s a very effective method for killing viruses.
-Distillation, a similar method, is also very effective.
+Although boiling is ineffective for large-scale treatment, it’s a very effective method for killing viruses in small volumes of water.
+Distillation, a similar method, is also a good way to remove viruses from water.

-Chemical treatment techniques like chlorination and iodine tablets can disinfect water of viral pathogens.
-Ozone treatment, on the other hand, though very effective in killing viruses, isn’t applicable for household use due to its in-affordability and dangers.
+Additionally, chemical treatment techniques like chlorination and iodine tablets can disinfect water from viral pathogens.
+Ozone treatment can also effectively kill viruses but isn’t applicable for household use due to its unaffordability and dangers.

-There are also a couple of water-purifying techniques that can remove viruses: UV sterilization, ultrafiltration, and reverse osmosis.
-However, ultrafiltration can’t remove all viruses since ultrafilter pores are bigger than some viruses.
-UV lights work best as the last step of water treatment.
+There are also several water-purifying techniques that can remove viruses: UV sterilization, ultrafiltration, and reverse osmosis.
+However, the pores in ultrafiltration filters are only small enough to remove some viruses, and UV lights work best as the last step of water treatment.

 We HATE spam.
 Your e-mail will never sold or shared!